-- No member shall speak until recognized for that purpose by the Presiding Officer. - It is the members' responsibility to prepare in advance of Council meetings, be familiar with issues on the agenda, and to submit questions to staff or colleagues, if any, before the meeting.
-It is the member's responsibility to be fully prepared before the meeting occurs. - Members shall practice civility and professionalism in discussions and debate.
-When members disagree, they shall do so respectfully.
+- No member shall speak until recognized for that purpose by the Chair. - It is the Council members' responsibility to prepare in advance of Council meetings, be familiar with issues on the agenda, and to submit questions to staff or colleagues, if any, before the meeting.
+It is the Council members' responsibility to be fully prepared before the meeting occurs. - Council members shall practice civility and professionalism in discussions and debate.
+When Council members disagree, they shall do so respectfully. - Council members shall limit their discussion and debate to matters that are germane and relevant to the agenda item or motion on the floor. - Council members shall address remarks to the Chair, even if rebutting someone else's statements. - Council members shall speak to their own views and motives, if they wish.
+No Council member shall assail, question or impugn the integrity, character, or motives of another Council member so as to disrupt the order of the meeting or incite violence. - A Council member shall not hold the floor for more than two times on a given question, three minutes the first time, two minutes the second time, except with the concurring vote of 3/4 of the Council members present.
+The time that the Council member holds the floor includes Council member questions to and answers from staff.

-- Members shall limit their discussion and debate to matters that are germane and relevant to the motion on the floor. - Members shall address remarks to the Presiding Officer, even if rebutting someone else's statements. - Members shall speak to their own views and motives, if they wish.
-No member shall assail, question or impugn the integrity, character, or motives of another member so as to disrupt the order of the meeting or incite violence. - A member shall not hold the floor for more than two times on a given question, three minutes the first time, two minutes the second time, except with the concurring vote of 3/4 of the members present.
-The time that the member holds the floor includes member questions to and answers from staff. - Any member may, by 9:30 a.m. the day of a meeting, flag an agenda item for a staff Introduction, during which introduction, staff may answer written questions delivered prior to the meeting to staff from such member (or others).
-Staff introduction time does not count toward the requesting member's speaking time. - A motion to call the previous question (call for cloture) is in order after thirty (30) minutes of discussion on the question.
-Upon a motion to call the previous question, all discussion is ended, provided that each member who has not yet held the floor will have an opportunity to do so.
-A motion to call the previous question shall require a concurring vote of 3/4 of the members present. - Electronic communication during Council meetings shall pertain only to City matters. - During Council meetings, members shall not send private electronic communication to persons other than City Staff; provided however, that members may send draft motions, resolutions, and amendments to the City Clerk who will forward them to members of Council.
-Members shall not respond to member-distributed draft language via electronic communication.
-All draft language sent by electronic communication during Council meetings shall be read into the record prior to discussion by Council.
-Members will not send publicly-accessible electronic communications (e.g. Twitter and Facebook posts) during meetings. - Electronic communication sent and received by a member during a Council meeting shall be included in the minutes of such meeting, provided that the minutes shall not include electronic communication received by a member that clearly does not relate to the subject matter of the meeting. - A member shall not use their personal mobile devices to answer phone calls or send electronic communications, including text messages, while seated at the Council table.
+- Any Council member may, by 9:30 a.m. on the day of a meeting, flag an agenda item for a staff introduction, during which staff may answer written questions from Council members delivered to staff prior to the Council meeting.
+Staff introduction time does not count toward the requesting Council member's speaking time. - A motion to call the previous question (call for cloture) is in order after thirty (30) minutes of discussion on the question.
+Upon a motion to call the previous question, all discussion is ended, provided that each Council member who has not yet held the floor will have an opportunity to do so.
+A motion to call the previous question shall require a concurring vote of 3/4 of the Council members present. - During Council meetings, Council members shall not send electronic communications to other Council members.
+Council members may send draft motions, resolutions, and amendments, and other electronic communications to the City Clerk who will forward them to Council.
+All draft language sent by electronic communication during Council meetings shall be stated aloud in full or in summary prior to discussion and action on such language by Council.
+Council members shall not post on social media or other publicly-accessible electronic communications platform during Council meetings. - Electronic communications sent and received by a Council member during a Council meeting shall be included in the minutes of that meeting, provided that the minutes shall not include (1) electronic communications received by a Council member that clearly do not relate to the subject matter of that meeting and (2) electronic communications sent or received by a Council member that are entirely personal matters. - During Council meetings, Council members shall not send electronic communications unrelated to Council matters, except communications necessary to attend to immediate personal matters